DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

     .. code:: python

         ADMINLTE2_STRICT_POLICY_WHITELIST = [
-            'tutorial'  # url_name of route to tutorial view.
+            'tutorial'  # url_name of the route to the tutorial view.
         ]

 Handling 404s and Permission Denied